ETS-ReactNative3/Weather-WebApp/README.md

-This is a Api based Weather-App which fetches the data, and displays current temperature of the city.
+This is an Api based Weather-App which fetches the data, and displays current temperature of the city built with ReactJs.

 ## Table of Contents